wp-plugins/find-me-on/readme.txt

 2. From your WordPress dashboard, click 'Plugins' \ 'Add New' \ Browse to find-me-on.zip \ 'Install Now.'<br>
 3. WP will upload and install the plugin, then click 'Activate.'<br>
 4. Click 'Appearance\Widgets' and drag the widget to the sidebar you wish to display it in and customize the appearance options. <br>
-5. Click 'Appearance\Find Me On' and add your profiles.
+5. Click 'Appearance\Find Me On' and add your profiles.<br><br>

+Please Note:<br>
+You will need to re-add your links for v.2; a bug that caused long URLs to be truncated has been fixed.
+Future versions will be seamless upgrades.